Transportation System Plan

 Trim overgrown vegetation that's taking over sidewalks

-by Rachel R, over 3 years ago
+by Rachel R, almost 4 years ago

 I live in Vancouver and walk frequently on West Mill Plain and also Grand Boulevard.
 I enjoy this part of town, and the hills, but I notice lots of overgrown Tree of Heaven and English Ivy crowding into the sidewalk, forcing pedestrians to walk on the outside edge.
 It's a safety hazard.
 I can't imagine trying to use a wheelchair on those areas.